Documentation/Orra Press

 • Per-slot independent sidechain source

-• Sources: Off / External / Link 1–36 (via Orra Link companion)
+• Sources: Off / External / Link by name or numbered Link 1–36 (via Orra Link companion)

 • Multiband splits sidechain through its own FIR crossover bank